The Demon of Brownsville Road: The book

 Bob Cranmer states that the sellers seemed very anxious to move out and surprisingly accepted his first (low-ball) offer without any negotiations.
 During a walk-through of the house young Bobby Jr. wandered off by himself as the group went to the basement.
 He would soon be found on the front staircase crying and hyperventilating as if “he’d seen a ghost”.
 Lesa later expressed to Bob her misgivings about the house, that it was much too large, and furthermore “gave her the creeps.”
 Bob discounted this and was determined to make this house a home for his young family.
 He did however ask the seller if there “was anything wrong with the house.”
 Understanding exactly what he was referring to the seller assured him that the house was fine and that Catholic Mass was conducted several times in the living room of the house.
 Bob thought this was an odd response but took it with the reassurance that had been implied.
-Later the next Spring Bob discovered a small metal box buried in the front yard containing Catholic religious items.
+The following spring, Bob discovered a small metal box buried in the front yard containing Catholic religious items.
 He called the previous owner who had assured him that “the house was fine” only then to hear him say “just put it back where you found it.”

 Within weeks of moving in Bob and Lesa began to experience paranormal activity in the house.
 The first phenomenon they experienced was a pull-chain on a light in a coat closet that continuously wrapped itself around the light and would never remain in the hanging position.
-Soon other nuisance activities would begin and continued for years, the family choosing to ignore them, accepting that they shared their home with a “spirit”.
+Soon other nuisance activities would begin and continued for years.
+The family chose to ignore them, accepting that they shared their home with a “spirit”.
 Bob would go on to hold political office in the 1990s, first as a councilman and then county commissioner, gaining significant notoriety and celebrity in the western Pennsylvania (Pittsburgh) area.

 Over the years the Cranmer family became increasingly dysfunctional and eventually Lesa and two of the children would experience serious mental issues which would require hospitalization.
 Bob had no idea that the spirit in the house had anything to do with the relational and psychological issues within his family and he attempted to manage his way through it.
 However, one night in 2003 his oldest son attacked him and Bob would be arrested.
 The next morning his elderly aunt who was living with the family was also found dead in her bed from natural causes.